austindavidbrown/lower-bounds-for-Metropolis-Hastings/README.md

 # Lower bounds on the rate of convergence for Metropolis-Hastings algorithms

-A Python implementation to estimate lower bounds for RWM Metropolis-Hastings.
+A Python implementation to estimate lower bounds on the geometric convergence rate for RWM Metropolis-Hastings.
 This library relies on Pytorch.
 Install using PIP:

 ```bash
 NOT ON PIP YET! pip install mhlb